COVID-19 Oxygen Needs Tracker

 Oxygen access has been a long-neglected element of health system planning, despite being an essential treatment for a range of diseases.
 The COVID-19 pandemic has spotlighted the role of medical oxygen as a lifesaving therapy for patients struggling to breathe.
 In LMICs, many health facilities are unequipped to meet the rising demand.
 Almost half of all hospitals in these areas have an inconsistent supply of medical oxygen, or lack it entirely.
 More than ever, timely and robust planning for reliable oxygen delivery is needed to protect and save lives.

 About the tool: The COVID-19 Oxygen Needs Tracker is an advocacy tool intended to help elevate the urgency of investing in access to reliable oxygen delivery systems to meet the needs of COVID-19 in LMICs.
 It was developed by the COVID-19 Respiratory Care Response Coordination partnership (see additional information below).
 The tracker estimates the daily oxygen need based on COVID-19 cases reported by countries —and states and districts for India—and does not reflect the oxygen needs for non-COVID-19 patients.
-This resource, therefore, underestimates the total oxygen needs of health systems in LMICs and is not intended to be used for planning or procurement purposes.
+This resource, therefore, only considers COVID-19-related oxygen needs and is not intended to be used for planning or procurement purposes.